robogamer9849/Ollama-telegram-bot/README.md

 [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI): `pip install pyTelegramBotAPI`<br/>
 [Ollama Python Library](https://github.com/ollama/ollama-python): `pip install ollama`

-3.download the latest version from releses part of this page(the one from the files is the oldest version)<br/>
+3.download the latest version from releses part of this page and extract it(the one from the files is the oldest version)<br/>
 3.5:<br/>
 bot.multiple.log: makes a file named OllamaBotLogs{date}.log every time you run the app and keeps the old logs<br/>
 bot.single.log: makes a single OllamaBotLogs.log and overwrites it every time the bot is ran